How to choose an intranet vendor: 18 questions to ask

 You are going to need intranet software that will be adaptable and relevant – now and later.
 A system that won’t upgrade itself or comes with a cost for every upgrade is not worth investing in.
-Ask your potential vendor to lay out their intranet update strategy, step-by-step.
+Ask your potential intranet vendor to lay out their intranet update strategy, step-by-step.
 Make sure your provider also explains how they decide to update software and how it works.

 - What kind of training will be needed during the intranet implementation process?

-Find out exactly which part your intranet provider will expect you to play in the training process.
+Find out exactly which part your intranet vendor will expect you to play in the training process.
 Will they send staff in to help you through it?
 Or will you need to train an employee who can then train the rest of the staff?
 Ask for the specific materials to look over and check how long the process lasts.
 It all adds to the implementation time of your intranet tool.

 - Have you ever worked with a client that had similar needs to ours?
 How did you meet them?

-This question will let you know if this vendor will be able to meet your specific needs or not.
+This question will let you know if this intranet vendor will be able to meet your specific needs or not.
 Ask for real stories and examples from real clients to get an idea of what their intranet strategy will be for your company.
 Be sure to elaborate on the top issues that you want your intranet solution to fix.

 - What is your company’s unique brand and what are its values?